Linear B: Michael Ventris's identification as Greek

 The first edition of their book, Documents in Mycenaean Greek, was published in 1956, shortly after Ventris's death in an automobile accident.

 The Ventris decipherment did not immediately meet with universal approval, and was initially viewed with some scepticism.
 Professor A. J. Beattie of Edinburgh published his doubts in the later 1950s.
 Saul Levin of the State University of New York considered that Linear B was partly Greek but with an earlier substrate, in his 1964 book The Linear B controversy reexamined.
-Nevertheless, starting from the mid-50s onward the Ventris discovery came to be viewed favourably by scholars, such as professors Carl Blegen and Sterling Dow, which along with Ventris' 1954 article, resulted to the discovery's wide acceptance.
+Nevertheless, starting from the mid-50s onward the Ventris discovery came to be viewed favourably by scholars, such as professors Carl Blegen and Sterling Dow, which along with Ventris's 1954 article, resulted in the discovery's wide acceptance.

 Unicode

 Linear B was added to the Unicode Standard in April 2003 with the release of version 4.0.

 The Linear B Syllabary block is U+10000–U+1007F.

 The Linear B Ideograms block is U+10080–U+100FF.

 The Unicode block for the related Aegean Numbers is U+10100–U+1013F.

 A variety of fonts encode Linear B.